You are viewing a story from harrypotterfanfiction.com

 “You said it, not me,” Florence replied, shrugging her shoulders.
 She started walking again with Mary close at her heels.
 Lily fell in beside Mary, her breathing still coming out in laboured gasps.

 “Funny,” she replied.
 She tried to untangle her hair and sighed in exasperation when her hand just got stuck in the tangles.
-“You guys think Laura is being weird, right?”
+“You guys think Laura is being weird, right?
+I was just at dinner with her and…” Lily trailed off and shrugged her shoulders, not really having any other words to add.

 “Is my hair black?”
 Florence said scathingly.
 She took the steps two at a time and waited for the girls to catch up with her on the top of the landing.